 What is the origin of the term deviled eggs?

-Deviled eggs actually refers to the "spicy" or zesty flavors in the deviled egg filling.
-In culinary language deviled usually means that it has been seasoned with spicy ingredients like mustard or hot sauce.
-In the case of deviled eggs, they are made zesty with mustard, Worcester sauce, and Old Bay.
+Deviled eggs actually refer to the "spicy" or zesty flavors in the deviled egg filling.
+In culinary language, deviled usually means that it has been seasoned with spicy ingredients like mustard or hot sauce.
+In the case of deviled eggs, they are made zesty with mustard, Worcestershire sauce, and Old Bay.
 Sometimes deviled eggs also include cayenne pepper or hot sauce to make them spicier.

 Deviled eggs originated in the 1700s but became a popular dish in the mid-20th century at everything from picnics to potlucks.